ritchiehok/getdata035-assignment/codebook.md

 65 | f-body-gyroscope-magnitude-mean | mean frequency domain signal from the body gyroscope 66 | f-body-gyroscope-magnitude-stdev | standard deviation of the frequency domain signal from the body gyroscope
 67 | f-body-gyroscope-jerk-magnitude-mean | mean frequency domain signal from the body gyroscope measuring jerk and magnitude 68 | f-body-gyroscope-jerk-magnitude-stdev | standard deviation of the frequency domain signal from the body gyroscope measuring jerk and magnitude

-##Sources
-Sources you used if any, otherise leave out.

-##Annex
-If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)